SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: What Makes a Good SSL4RL Task?

 \section{What Makes a Good SSL4RL Task?}

-In this section, we examine the core principles for designing effective SSL4RL tasks through comprehensive experiments on vision-language reasoning (Section \ref{sec:vision-reasoning}) and vision-centric benchmarks (Section \ref{sec:vision-centric}).
+In this section, we examine the core principles for designing effective SSL4RL tasks through comprehensive experiments on vision-language reasoning (Section \ref{sec:vision-reasoning}), open-ended image-captioning (Section \ref{sec:image-captioning}), and vision-centric benchmarks (Section \ref{sec:vision-centric}).
 Our results indicate that standard SSL strategies do not directly transfer to the SSL4RL setting.
-In Section \ref{sec:ablation}, we present ablation studies on task difficulty scaling, model size, and task combinations to elucidate these design principles further.
+We provide a robustness analysis in Section \ref{sec:robustness}.
+In Section \ref{sec:ablation}, we present ablation studies on data volume, model size, base model choice, task difficulty scaling, and task combinations to elucidate these design principles further.